brobdingrag/paul/README.md

 <img src="images/genomic_prediction_height_corr.jpg" width="500">

 *[Lello et al. (2018)](https://academic.oup.com/genetics/article/210/2/477/5931053) Polygenic height predictors accurately predict adult height to within an inch of error.
-These predictors most of the heredity of height.*
+These predictors capture most of the heredity of height.*

-The polygenic score we use integrates thousands of SNPs (single nucleotide polymorphisms, i.e., individual alleles in the human genome that vary in the population).
+The polygenic score we use integrates thousands of SNPs (single nucleotide polymorphisms, i.e., individual alleles in the human genome which vary in the population).
 The predictor takes into account only common SNPs (i.e., those that have a minor allele frequency of at least 0.1%).
 Each SNP of interest is assigned an effect size corresponding to the relative effect of the SNP on height.
 In the reference population, SNPs with larger effects on height tend to be rarer.
 The alleles an embryo carries are weighted by their estimated effects on height and then summed to produce its polygenic score.

-## Images
+# Images - presented without much commentary (for now)
 <img src="images/pgs_dist_generations.png" width="600">

-*The program of repeated embryo selection results in increasing levels of the polygenic score from generation to generation.*
+*The program of embryo selection results in increasing levels of the polygenic score from generation to generation.*

 <img src="images//st_dev_generations.png" width="600">